ricco-venterea/ricco-venterea.github.io/_pages/quotes.md

 - You keep on learning and learning, and pretty soon you learn something no one has learned before. - Richard Feynman

-- Why are we all burdened with the duty to destroy everything, change everything, entrust everything to impermanency? - Mishima
+- Why are we all burdened with the duty to destroy everything, change everything, entrust everything to impermanency? - Yukio Mishima

-- Yesterday is but today's memory and tomorrow is today's dream. - Gibran
+- Yesterday is but today's memory and tomorrow is today's dream. - Kahlil Gibran

-- Let today embrace the past with remembrance and the future with longing. - Gibran
+- Let today embrace the past with remembrance and the future with longing. - Kahlil Gibran

-- Although beauty may give itself to everyone, it does not actually belong to anybody. - Mishima
+- Although beauty may give itself to everyone, it does not actually belong to anybody. - Yukio Mishima

-- Stupidity has a knack of getting its way; as we should see if we were not always so much wrapped up in ourselves. - Camus
+- Stupidity has a knack of getting its way; as we should see if we were not always so much wrapped up in ourselves. - Albert Camus

 - I have no special talent.
 I am only passionately curious. - Albert Einstein